-How has mythology aided your personal interaction with archetypes?
-Stated differently, does the personification of archetypes, specifically in myth, provide access to the psyche in ways that you personally find beneficial?
-If so, discuss how you engage with myth—perhaps through ritual, active imagination, dance, prayer, art, drama, etc.—and how this deepens your experience of archetypes.
+Question by Dylan Hoffman, PhD: How has mythology aided your personal interaction with archetypes?
+Does the personification of archetypes, specifically in myth, provide access to the psyche in ways that you personally find beneficial?
+How you engage with myth—perhaps through ritual, active imagination, dance, prayer, art, drama, etc.—and how this deepens your experience of archetypes?

 Diana Deaver: In my emotional health life coaching practice, I use mythical stories to normalize some of the experiences my clients struggle with.
 Using a recognizable well-known story like the hero’s journey, for example, I assist my clients to identify a certain stage in their life.
 This helps them see that what they are experiencing is not something due to a deficiency in them that needs to be fixed, but that it is, in fact, a natural human pattern.
 Myth really helps give our lives context.
 It puts in front of us a bigger picture, the narrative with a full story.
 It reminds us that there are different parts of the story, that every hero gets support or aid at some point, that where there are enemies, allies are also to be found.
 We feel less alone when we go through what others have also gone through in their own way.
 One of the most frequent image metaphors I use is that of a strong warrior guarding the door that leads to the king (my client).
 I use this to illustrate the concept of personal boundaries.
 Some people have weak warriors (boundaries) that sleep on the job and anyone can get in and out.
 Others have overactive warriors that won’t let anyone in.

 I use this visual metaphor for myself as well.
 I have had many “discussions” with my inner guardian sometimes asking them to calm down and the other times asking them to be more vigilant.
 Perhaps this active imagination dialogue is the most concrete way I engage with mythical images.
 Sometimes, if I am scared I imagine my strong warrior standing beside me or walking in front of me.